Ruksar56/HR-ANALYTICS-DASHBOARD-using-powerBI/README.md

 To help an organization to improve employee performance and improve retention(reduce attrition) by creating a HR Analytics Dashboard.

-This dashboard provides valuable insights into attrition within the organisation and helps HR professionals make data-driven decisions to enhance employee retention and job satisfaction.
+This dashboard provides valuable insights into attrition within the organization and helps HR professionals make data-driven decisions to enhance employee retention and job satisfaction.